spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/fips.md

    cd CanvOS
    ```

-3. Ensure that you are using the **main** branch of the repository.
+3. View the available tags and check out the latest tag or any specific version of your choosing.

    ```bash
    git tag